foxtbirdy/PyQt5-works/PyGUI Widget Design #1/ReadME.md

 ## About File
 Hi Hi there,
 Hope you guys are fine and good.
-The PyQt5 Widget Design #1 only houses a setStyleSheet that makes most of the design of the program.
+The PyGUI Widget Design #1 only houses a setStyleSheet that makes most of the design of the program.
 Really excited to see your remake of this program.

 Tutorial from Real Python,